-The camber (outward tilt of front wheels) should be from 1° to $1\frac{1}{2}^{\circ}$.
+The camber (outward tilt of front wheels) should be from $1^{\circ}$ to $1\frac{1}{2}^{\circ}$ .

-Should any front axle parts become bent, through accident, to such extent that they cannot be straightened without heating, they should be replaced with new ones.
+Should any front axle parts become bent, through accident, to such extent that they cannot he straightened without heating, they should be replaced with new ones.
 Heating will destroy the original heat treatment of the parts and may result in sagging or even breakage.

-The front wheel bearings should be lubricated every 5,000 miles with a good grade of wheel bearing grease.
-Remove hub and wash bearings and inside of hub with kerosene and pack each bearing and hub with 3 ounces of wheel bearing grease (see page 27 for adjusting wheel bearings).
+The front wheel hearings should be lubricated every 5,000 miles with a good grade of wheel bearing grease.
+Remove hub and wash hearings and inside of hub with kerosene and pack each bearing and huh with 3 ounces of wheel hearing grease (see page 30 for adjusting wheel bearings).